 - 金 (かね): Kane, a noun without the honorific prefix.
 (Casual)

-The Kanji 金 (Kane) has another way to pronounce as kin, which means gold or metal broadly.
+The Kanji 金 (Kane) has another way to be pronounced as kin or king, which means gold or metal in general.

-In Japan, there are 1,000 yen, 2,000 yen, 5,000 yen, as well as 10,000 yen banknotes in circulation nowadays.
-Not only the banknotes, but you would also find the coins in one-yen, 5-yen, 10-yen, 50-yen, 100-yen, and 500-yen as the denominations.
-Slightly different from the other countries around the world that use the president or leader of their country as the currency icon.
-Contrarily, in Japan, the Japanese use Nobel writers, novelists, educational figures to respect and acknowledge their legacy as currency icons.
-How to say the number of these amounts of money in Japanese?
-Please look at the following table.
+In Japan today, there are 1,000 yen, 2,000 yen, 5,000 yen, and 10,000 yen banknotes in circulation.
+Not only the banknotes, but you would also find the coins in 1 Yen, 5 Yen, 10 Yen, 50 Yen, 100 Yen, and 500 Yen denominations.
+This is slightly different from other countries around the world that use the president or leader of their country as the currency symbol.

 |Amounts of Money||Japanese||English|

 |千円 (せんえん): (is-) sen en||One thousand yen ~ $10 USD|

 |(2) 2,000¥||二千円 (にせんえん): ni sen en||Two thousand yen ~ $20 USD|

 |(3) 5,000¥||五千円 (ごせんえん): go sen en||Five thousand yen ~ $50 USD|

 |(4) 10,000¥||一万円 (いちまんえん): Ichi man en||Ten thousand yen ~ $100 USD|

 |一円 (いちえん): Ichi en||One cent ~ $0,008 USD|